 So please stop being jealous of couples.
 Work on your own life.

 Keep praying.
 Keep hoping.
 Do some things to get your life out of a

 rut.
 Ask God for courage then step out.
+God rewards those who put their faith in him.
 He just might set you down smack dab as half of a deliriously happy couple!

 Negative emotions like jealousy are detours on the road to maturity, wasting time and a lot of emotional energy.